Magnetic and electric Purcell factor control through geometry optimization of high index dielectric nanostructures: Discussion

-We have also investigated minimization of the out of plane magnetic Purcell factor performing a Monte-Carlo simulations with 5000 iterations, see Fig. \ref{fig:OptMagZMCInhib}.
-The strongest inhibition is $\Gmper \simeq 1/97$ obtained for a ring period $p = 125$ nm and width $w_{\text{Si}} = 46$ nm.
-As expected, the geometry is complementary to the optimal design leading to $\Gmper \simeq 1940$.\\
+We have also investigated minimization of the out of plane magnetic Purcell factor performing a Monte-Carlo simulations with 5000 iterations by removing the Si shell around the Gd$_2$O$_3$:Eu$^{3+}$ core, see Fig. \ref{fig:OptMagZMCInhib}.
+The strongest inhibition is $\Gmper \simeq 1/97$ obtained for a ring period $p = 125$ nm and width $w_r = 46$ nm.
+As expected, the geometry is complementary to the optimal design which leads to $\Gmper \simeq 1940$.\\